 …because they exchanged the truth about God for a lie and worshiped and served the creature rather than the Creator, who is blessed forever!
 Amen. — Romans 1:25

 Editors note.
-This post was written by Jeff Maples and published on His website Reformation Charlotte.
+This post was written by RC and published on His website Reformation Charlotte.
 Reprinted in full with permission.